How Safe Is Sending Financial Documents Through the Internet?

 If you are concerned about receiving fake emails, or the possibility of your clients being apprehensive about receiving them, there is another alternative for distributing sensitive information.

-Once you determine the true cost of electronic invoicing, if you conclude that your business doesn’t have the time, inclination, or resources to commit to upgrading your systems or optimizing your security protocols, it’s time to consider the cost and efficiency of the other option you have available: mailing your documents through the United States Post Office.
+Once you determine the true cost of electronic invoicing, if you conclude that your business doesn’t have the time, inclination, or resources to commit to upgrading your systems or optimizing your security protocols, it’s time to consider the cost and efficiency of another option you have available: mailing your documents through the United States Post Office.

 Before you reject this idea as a step backward, consider…